-Well, here is my advice.
-It's the advice I am currently following and that I hope will yield up some decent results.
-And, of course, I'll update as soon as anything comes through.
+To help give hope, here is the advice I followed to my current job.
 If anyone would like to add further commentary or suggestions, feel free to add at the bottom or email me.

 - Create an impeccable resume.
 One that employers will remember and respect.
 CareerOneStop.org has a helpful resume guide that gives step-by-step instructions and advice on how to write this.
 Even if you already have a resume, you are always able to improve it.

 - Write a cover letter for every job.
-Even if they do not request one, even a short two-paragraph explanation for why you are applying for the job and why you are qualified can set you apart from other candidates.
-Additionally, it supports that any gaps were circumstantial and not due to 'laziness'.
+Even if they do not request one, even a short two-paragraph explanation for: (1) why you are applying for the job and (2) how you are qualified, can set you apart from other candidates.
+Additionally, it reinforces that resume gaps were circumstantial, not 'laziness'.

 - Peruse multiple job boards.
-I've looked on sites from Craigslist to Indeed.com to CareerBuilder.com and etc. these weeks.
-Every site has different opportunities and different methods of browsing.
+I've looked on sites from Craigslist to LinkedIn, Indeed to CareerBuilder,etc. etc. Every site has different opportunities and different methods of browsing.
 You are more likely to find a job that fits if you are willing to explore various sources.

 - Find ways to keep a good attitude.
 One of the hardest parts of job exploration is the constant rejection and being ignored.
-Or, even harder, when you receive a response and you instantly realize someone is trying to scam you.
-Look at it as a frustrating experience that gives you the chance to learn and grow.
-Frustration occurs when you are blocked from a desired goal.
-The tension experienced is released when you can finally obtain that goal.
-So keep working hard to obtain it, look forward to that extreme satisfaction and relief when you finally reach what you are working for.
-It's a great feeling.
+Or, even worse, when you receive a praising response, and you realize someone is trying to scam you.
+Every job application is an opportunity to learn and grow.
+It's a hands on way to learn and study the best methods for obtaining a satisfying career.
+And remember, the frustration comes from when a goal we desire is being blocked.
+Focus on overcoming that block, work hard towards your goal, and look forward to that extreme satisfaction when you reach the finish line.
+It's a great feeling!

 - Apply in person whenever possible.
 Online applications are easy and convenient and do not really prove sincere interest.
+But if a company offers a way to drop off an application, it can be a good opportunity to put a face to the resume.
 Often, these online job searches give addresses/locations of the company you are applying to.
-I advise you to print up your cover letter and resume on some professional quality paper and drop it off yourself (preferably, not in sweatpants).
+I advise you to print up your cover letter and resume on some professional quality paper, place it into a nice folder or large envelope, and drop it off yourself (preferably, not in sweatpants).

 - If you need more education to further your career but do not have the medical health to attend full time school, consider night classes or home study.
 I am finishing my remaining courses via independent study.
 It is a great way to attain your education without endometriosis forcing you to drop out or something.

-This pretty much sums up what I've got for now.
-I need to prove to prospective employers that I am not lazy or unmotivated.
-My resume suggests otherwise, but it's not true.
-So right now, my only job is to make these people see that I am determined and hard working.
-Endometriosis does sometimes make me unreliable (I cannot help when a bad episode/flare up strikes), but it has also made me strong, conscientious, capable, and more productive when I am healthy (to make up for lost time).
-If people do not recognize the good qualities in an individual who has suffered from illness, then it is simply may job to make those qualities evident.
+Right now, my job is to make my cohorts see that I am determined and hardworking.
+Endometriosis does sometimes make me unreliable (unfortunately, I cannot control when a bad episode/flare up strikes), but it has also made me strong, conscientious, capable, and more productive when I am healthy (to make better use of lost time).
+If people do not recognize the good qualities in an individual who has suffered from illness, then it is simply up to us to make those qualities evident.